 Attachment Styles and Highly Sensitive People.
 What predicts healthy romance?
-Let’s look at the research on attachment styles to help us understand how to create healthy romantic relationships.
+By The Esposito Institute Let’s look at the research on attachment styles to help us understand how to create healthy romantic relationships.
 We unconsciously act the way we do in romantic relationships for a good reason.
 Human beings have an innate drive to form emotional bonds with people who are precious to us.
 We suffer when we aren’t able to create secure bonds.
 The need for secure attachment is part of our inherited survival strategy.
 Historically, we survive better in packs than alone.
-Solitary confinement is one of the most devastating forms of punishment.
+Solitary confinement is one of the most

 Pablo Picasso once said “The meaning of life is to FIND your gift; The purpose of life is to SHARE it!”
 That’s why I LOVE the work I do and the people I work with!